Get started

 ssh

-Establishes a Tailscale SSH session to a Tailscale machine.
+Establish a Tailscale SSH session to a Tailscale machine.

 You can often use the regular ssh command or another SSH client to make an SSH session to a Tailscale machine.
-However, when your local node is in userspace-networking mode and can’t make a direct connection, use tailscale ssh.
-This sets up an SSH ProxyCommand to connect via the local tailscaled daemon.
+However, when your local node is in userspace-networking mode and can't make a direct connection, use tailscale ssh.
+This sets up an SSH ProxyCommand to connect through the local tailscaled daemon.
 You can also use tailscale ssh when your local node is in kernel mode.

 The tailscale ssh command automatically checks the destination server's SSH host key against the node's SSH host key as advertised via the Tailscale coordination server.